The Kildonan School: Teaching methods

 All students received daily one-to-one tutoring sessions.

 Dyslexic students learn language differently from other students – specifically, it has been posited that dyslexics compensate for lack of activity while reading in the angular gyrus (responsible for signifiers in language and residing in the back of the brain) with much activity in the inferior frontal gyrus (responsible for speech and residing in the front of the brain).
 Research shows, therefore, that dyslexic students tend to also have trouble with balance and coordination.
 In keeping with brain research that shows that language remediation relies on stimulating connections between brain networks, and specifically between the two hemispheres of the brain, The Kildonan School required all lower school students to train in horseback riding and all upper school students to learn to ski.
-These two sports are balance sports, and so require students to make neural connections between both hemispheres of the brain.
+These are balance sports, and so require students to make neural connections between both hemispheres of the brain.